microsoft/AppCenter-Test-Appium-Java-Extensions/README.md

 import org.junit.Rule;
 ```

-**Step 3 - Instantiate the TestWatcher**
+### Step 2 - Instantiate the TestWatcher

-Insert these lines at the beginning of each of your test classes:
+Insert this declaration in each of your test classes:

 ```java
     @Rule
     public TestWatcher watcher = Factory.createWatcher();
 ```

-**Step 4 - Update your driver declerations**
+### Step 3 - Update your driver declaration

 Replace your _declaration_ of `AndroidDriver<MobileElement>` with `EnhancedAndroidDriver<MobileElement>` or `IOSDriver<MobileElement>` with `EnhancedIOSDriver<MobileElement>`